mcneel/setup-rhino3d/README.md

    npm install
    ```

-1. 🏗️ Package the JavaScript for distribution
+2. 🏗️ Package the JavaScript for distribution

    ```bash
    npm run bundle
    ```

+NOTE: At the time of writing, this will not copy script/setup-rhino.ps1 to dist/setup-rhino.ps1.
+If you change this script, you should move over the changes manually

-1. ✅ Run the tests
+3. ✅ Run the tests

    ```bash
    $ npm test